Demographics of Singapore: Area planning

-Population white paper
+Population White Paper

-In early 2013, the Parliament of Singapore debated over the policies recommended by the Population White Paper entitled A Sustainable Population for a Dynamic Singapore.
-Citing that Singapore's 900,000 Baby Boomers would comprise a quarter of the citizen population by 2030 and that its workforce would shrink "from 2020 onwards", the White Paper projected that by 2030, Singapore's "total population could range between 6.5 and 6.9 million", with resident population between 4.2 and 4.4 million and citizen population between 3.6 and 3.8 million.
-The White Paper called for an increase in the number of foreign workers so as to provide balance between the number of skilled and less-skilled workers, as well as provide healthcare and domestic services.
-It also claimed that foreign workers help businesses thrive when the economy is good.
-The motion was passed albeit after amendments made to leave out "population policy" and add focus on infrastructure and transport development.
+In early 2013, the Parliament of Singapore debated the policies set out in the Population White Paper (PWP) titled A Sustainable Population for a Dynamic Singapore.
+The White Paper noted that by 2030, around 900,000 baby boomers would make up one quarter of the citizen population and that the workforce would begin to shrink "from 2020 onwards".
+It projected that by 2030, Singapore's total population could range between 6.5 and 6.9 million, with the resident population between 4.2 and 4.4 million and the citizen population between 3.6 and 3.8 million.
+To address these challenges, the PWP recommended increasing the number of foreign workers to strike a balance between skilled and less skilled labour, as well as to provide healthcare and domestic services.
+It also argued that foreign workers support businesses in times of economic growth.

+The motion was passed by a vote of 77 to 13 in the People's Action Party (PAP)–dominated Parliament, following amendments that removed the phrase "population policy" and placed greater emphasis on infrastructure and transport development.
+Opposition to the motion came from non–PAP parliamentarians, including all seven MPs of the Workers' Party (WP).
+In addition, three Non-constituency Members of Parliament (NCMPs) voted against it, two from the WP and one from the Singapore People's Party (SPP).
+Several Nominated Members of Parliament (NMPs) also expressed dissent, with three casting votes against the motion and one choosing to abstain.

-The White Paper was heavily criticised and panned by opposition parties and government critics.
-Member of Parliament Low Thia Khiang of the Workers' Party of Singapore had criticised current measures of increasing the fertility rate, claiming that this would lead to an increase of a higher cost of living and discourage young couples from having more kids.
+Outside Parliament, the PWP was heavily criticised and panned by opposition parties and government critics.
+WP's Low Thia Khiang criticised current measures of increasing the fertility rate, claiming that this would lead to an increase of a higher cost of living and discourage young couples from having more kids.
 As for current immigration policies, he had noted that immigrants were a source of friction for Singaporeans and that an increased population would put more stress and strain on the urban infrastructure.
-On 16 February 2013, nearly 3,000 people rallied to protest against the White Paper at Hong Lim Park and raised concerns that the increased population would lead to the deterioration of public service and the increase of the cost of living.
+On 16 February 2013, an estimated 4,000 Singaporeans gathered at the Speakers' Corner in Hong Lim Park to protest against the PWP.
+Participants voiced concerns that the projected population increase would strain public services and drive up the cost of living.
+The event was noted as the largest protest of an anti government nature to be held at the Speakers' Corner since its establishment in 2000.